🔒

 👍Pros

-With 10 to 50 concurrent agents on paid plans and a cre
+With up to 50 concurrent agents on the Pro plan and cre

 Describing a workflow in plain English and having it ex